ganiulis/personal-notes/software-development/text-editors/neovim/nvchad/conform-nvim.md

 Alternatively run the `:help conform.list_all_formatters` command.

-[Prettier](https://github.com/prettier/prettier) is a standard formatter for many languages.
+- [Prettier](https://github.com/prettier/prettier) is a standard formatter for many languages and can be a good default or first-step formatter.